 If you have a wealth of ideas and financial resources but no clear path to implementation, external companies — IT outsourcing services — can help.
+Instead of hiring an entire in-house IT team, you can apply to another third-party company from a global talent pool, regardless of time zone.
+This format of cooperation matches everybody, startups, and businesses that are already operational and generating revenue.

 Outstaffing Services: Advantages and Disadvantages